amotl/documents/source/tech/lightweight-scaling.rst

     certain kinds of error that are easily made when writing such code, which otherwise tend to cause hard-to-diagnose symptoms.", `Gregory Ewing`_ 2009, `Asynchronous Servers in Python`_, "A look at a selection of asynchronous servers implemented in Python together with a Ping Pong benchmark, which measures the raw socket performance.", `Nicholas Piël`_  [sitesupport_]
     2009, `Experimental HTTP server using Stackless Python`_, "This blog post documents my experiment to write a non-blocking_ HTTP server based on coroutines_ (tasklets_) of Stackless_ Python.
-My goal was to write a minimalistic web server server which can handle cuncurrent requests by using non-blocking_ system calls, multiplexing with select(2) or epoll_(2), returning a simple Hello, World page for each request, using the coroutines_ of Stackless_ Python.
-I've done this, and measured its speed using ApacheBench_, and compared it to the Hello, World server of Node.js_.", `Péter Szabó`_
+My goal was to write a minimalistic web server server which can handle cuncurrent requests by using non-blocking_ system calls, multiplexing with select(2) or epoll_(2), returning a simple 'Hello, World' page for each request, using the coroutines_ of Stackless_ Python.
+I've done this, and measured its speed using ApacheBench_, and compared it to the 'Hello, World' server of Node.js_.
+Note: This eventually became Syncless_.", `Péter Szabó`_
     2010, `Feature comparison of Python non-blocking I/O libraries`_, "This blog post is a tabular feature comparison of Syncless_ and the 6 most popular event-driven_ and coroutine-based_ non-blocking_ (asynchronous) networking I/O libraries for Python.
 It was inspired by `Asynchronous Servers in Python`_ (published on 2009-11-22), which compares the features and the performance of 14 Python non-blocking_ networking I/O libraries.
 We're not comparing generator_-based (yield) solutions here.
 We haven't made performance measurements, so speed-related claims in this comparison are beliefs and opinions rather than well-founded facts.", `Péter Szabó`_
     2010, `Benchmark of Python WSGI Servers`_, "A look at how different WSGI servers perform at the handling of a full HTTP request.", `Nicholas Piël`_  [sitesupport_]
     "2011", `Emulating Stackless and greenlet with each other`_ [EuroPython2011_], "Stackless Python and the greenlet package for CPython are two different implementations of coroutine support for Python.
 (Coroutines are fundamental building blocks of I/O frameworks like gevent, Eventlet, Concurrence and Syncless to conveniently handle thousands of socket connections at a time without creating threads.)
 Stackless and greenlet implement a different interface.
 However, each is powerful enough so that it can be used to emulate the other one.
 In this talk we explore the differences and discuss design decisions and testing strategies of the emulations we have implemented.", `Péter Szabó`_